 - Campaign name.

-In addition, you can make a breakdown by audience.
-There are filters for geography, gender, languages, platforms, targeting audience, age.
+In addition, you can break it down by audience.
+There are filters for geography, gender, languages, platforms, targeting audience and age.

-You get not only the advertising service but also a full analytics which allows you to track different components of Twitter Ads activity in Ads Manager.
-It allows to understand the behavior of customers and then can use the information to alter a campaign to be successful.
+You get not only the advertising service but also the full analytics which allows you to track different components of Twitter Ads activity in Ads Manager.
+It allows you to understand the behaviour of customers and then use the information to modify a campaign to achieve greater success.